U.S. court decision could force Golf Channel to return Ponzi scheme money

-TEXARKANA, Texas A decision by a U.S. appeals court could force Golf Channel to pay back a court-appointed receivership the $5.9 million it received from convicted swindler Allen Stanford’s Ponzi scheme, a receivership official said on Thursday.
+TEXARKANA, Texas, March 12 A decision by a U.S. appeals court could force Golf Channel to pay back a court-appointed receivership the $5.9 million it received from convicted swindler Allen Stanford's Ponzi scheme, a receivership official said on Thursday.

 The 5th U.S. Circuit Court of Appeals on Wednesday night reversed a lower court decision that allowed Golf Channel to avoid paying back the money it received from Stanford's firm to become the title sponsor of the St. Jude's Championship in Memphis.